-India has all major physical features of the earth, i.e., mountains, plains, deserts, plateaus and islands.
+India has all the major physical features of the earth, i.e., mountains, plains, deserts, plateaus and islands.
 The land of India displays great physical variation.
 Geologically, the Peninsular Plateau constitutes one of the ancient land masses on the earth’s surface.
 The Himalayas and the Northern Plains are the most recent landforms.
 The northern plains are formed of alluvial deposits.
-The CBSE Notes Class 9 Geography Chapter 2 on Physical Features of India will provide you with more insight into these topics.
+The CBSE Notes Class 9 Geography Chapter 2 on the Physical Features of India will provide you with more insight into these topics.
 You can also use these for revision during the exam.
-These CBSE Class 9 Social Science Notes are concise and provide you a brief description of the entire chapter.
+These CBSE Class 9 Social Science Notes are concise and provide you with a brief description of the entire chapter.

 Major Physiographic Divisions

 The physical features of India are grouped under the following physiographic divisions: